 Traditional master's degree programs take between 18 and 24 months to complete.
 However, the MSN programs are rigorous as they deal with advanced clinical subjects.

 Working nurses have the option of taking hybrid online programs and having their employers reimburse their tuition.
-A joint degree, MSN/MBA, is often a good fit for working professionals at this level.
+A joint MSN/MBA nursing degree is a good fit for working professionals at this level.

-RNs having an associate’s degree can enroll in an RN-to-MSN program that will allow them to earn a BSN and MSN.
-Direct entry MSN programs are commonly referred to as “graduate entry” or “master’s entry” programs.
-These programs are suitable for non-nurses holding a bachelor’s degree in other fields.
+RNs having an associate's degree can enroll in an RN-to-BSN program or an RN-to-MSN program.
+Direct entry MSN programs are “graduate entry” or “master's entry” programs.
+These programs are suitable for non-nurses holding a bachelor's degree in other fields.

 Entry-level RNs can pursue the bridge curriculum and specialize in one area of advanced nursing.
-Credit earned for the BSN is granted so long as courses are geared towards the specific needs of students.
+Credit is earned for the BSN if courses are geared towards the specific needs of students.
 Online RN-to-MSN courses are also available.

 In the next ten years, nurses having a doctoral degree will be in high demand.
 These programs focus on advanced clinical practice, clinical research, and health administration.
 These subjects are preferred for nursing executives.

-As one of the highest levels of nursing, the doctor of nursing practice program takes between 4 to 6 years to complete.
+As one of the highest levels of nursing, the doctor of nursing practice program takes between 4 to 6 years to achieve.

 3-Year Doctorate Programs